How to Size Up Quality of Link Donor For Effective Link Building CampaignUse Cases

 1. Choose the Right Platform

-Rule number one: take on board with platforms that are thematically related to yours.
+Rule number one: take on board with platforms that are topically related to yours.
 Yes, it’s a bad practice to spam across the forums for high-brow culture news with your lightning fast delivery of cat kibble.
-Sounds obvious but here’s the trick: you can easily get trapped into the loop of thematically related websites because your delivery is locally confined.
+Sounds obvious but here’s the trick: you can easily get trapped into the loop of topically related websites because your delivery is locally confined.